 How won’t Steam detect my external hard drive?

 Steam will fail to detect the hard drive if there’s a problem with the connection.
-In such a case, you can re-plug the hard drive to fix the problem.
+In that case, you can re-plug the hard drive to resolve the issue.
 Damaged connecting cables will cause the issue.
-Repair or use a new connecting cable to get rid of the issue.
+Repair or replace the connecting cable to resolve the issue.

 Can you play Steam games on the external hard drive?